 The Garden Wildflower Hunt has now ended - huge thanks to everyone who took part - watch this video in which BSBI Head of Science Kevin Walker summarises what we learned from the Hunt.

-The Garden Wildflower Hunt is a new initiative by BSBI, launched in spring 2020.
+The Garden Wildflower Hunt was an initiative by the BSBI, launched in spring 2020.

 BSBI has always focused on the appreciation, understanding and conservation of the wild and naturalised plants that grow throughout Britain and Ireland.
 We usually ask you to share your records of plants found outside the garden gate, but now we're asking you to tell us about the wildflowers ("weeds"?) in your garden, on your balcony, in that planter by your front door...